jwkidd3/deploy-to-fargate/README.md

 5. Now we change the tag.
 We can look up the image ID by running docker images and looking for our image id there (kind of a pain) OR you can use the tag..but either way we want to change the tag on this image to match our repo- which it found in the repositoryUri above: `docker tag fern-practice 069818277826.dkr.ecr.eu-west-1.amazonaws.com/practice/<user id>`

 6. Now we need to get logged in to allow us to deploy to the repository.
 This will require a long key that we will get from aws.
-To get that key we need to send a login command and then pipe it to our clipboard so (assuming that you are using a computer that has pbcopy): `aws ecr get-login --no-include-email --profile codices --region eu-west-1 | /bin/bash`
+To get that key we need to send a login command and then pipe it to our clipboard so (assuming that you are using a computer that has pbcopy): `aws ecr get-login --no-include-email --region eu-west-1 | /bin/bash`

 7. Now paste the previous command onto your command line with a ctrl-v.
 You should get back a "Login Succeeded".
 This keeps you logged in for the next 12 hours.